w3c/WebPlatformWG/WorkMode.md

 * The consortium usually has an annual "['Technical Plenary and All Working Group](//www.w3.org/2002/09/TPOverview.html)'' face-to-face (f2f) meeting week (aka ''TPAC'') and this group typically has a f2f meeting during that week.
 The dates/locations are generally known a year or more in advance, and historically WebApps has met on the first 2 days of the event.

 ### All meetings
-* Per the group's charter: [//www.w3.org/2015/10/webplatform-charter.html#decisions ''Any resolution taken in a face-to-face meeting or teleconference is to be considered provisional until 10 working days after the publication of the resolution in draft minutes sent to the working groups mailing list.
-If no objections are raised on the mailing list within that time, the resolution will be considered to have consensus as a resolution of the Working Group.'']
+* Per the group's charter: [''Any resolution taken in a face-to-face meeting or teleconference is to be considered provisional until 10 working days after the publication of the resolution in draft minutes sent to the working groups mailing list.
+If no objections are raised on the mailing list within that time, the resolution will be considered to have consensus as a resolution of the Working Group.''](//www.w3.org/2015/10/webplatform-charter.html#decisions)
 * The meeting must use the W3C's #webapps IRC and the [RRSAgent Meeting Minute bot](//www.w3.org/2002/03/RRSAgent)
-* The meeting may use the consortium's VOIP system and requests to reserve a slot with the system should be sent to [mailto:team-webapps@w3.org team-webapps@w3.org] at least 48 hours before the meeting starts.
+* The meeting may use the consortium's VOIP system and requests to reserve a slot with the system should be sent to [team-webapps@w3.org](mailto:team-webapps@w3.org) at least 48 hours before the meeting starts.
 * Within 48 hours of the meeting ending (although sooner is preferred), the meeting's minutes must be sent to the e-mail list used in the meeting's announcement.

 Resources: